kentlouisetonino/calculator/README.md

 ## Description:
-- A basic calculator that will allow you to do arithmetic operations.
+- A basic Calculator that will allow you to do arithmetic operations.

 <br />